sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

   we want to simulate the repository behavior where id gets generated by the persistence layer

-- You can create an interface from a class
+- You can create an interface from a class - refactor->extract

 #### InMemoryRepositoryTest

 - How to set the `id` field of `TimeEntry` when it gets created with without `id` argument?

   - You can create currentId field